 It is important to grasp that an exclusive ED is a short-term modifier of a dysbiotic pattern that requires a longer-term, whole-food dietary strategy to extend the remission of IBD or IBS (and probably other conditions), once achieved.

-The second part of this article will be posted soon.
+The third part of this article will be posted soon.